TexasInstruments/simplelink-lowpower-f2-sdk/source/ti/ti154stack/apps/sensor/README_TFM.md

 Status: Starting...
 ```

-* Start the application by pressing `CONFIG_GPIO_BTN1` or selecting ASSOCIATE under the NETWORK ACTIONS tab.
+* Start the application by pressing `CONFIG_BTN_LEFT` or selecting ASSOCIATE under the NETWORK ACTIONS tab.
 After starting, sensor specific application information will be displayed, such as the device's current state.
 ```
  TI Sensor